espocrm/documentation/docs/development/metadata/app-complex-expression.md

 *Object[]*

-Functions available in the editor when editing complex expression.
+Functions available in the editor when editing a complex expression.

 Example: